 Healthy livestock are a vital part of agriculture and our rural communities.
 In Tennessee, the vast majority of farmers and livestock owners consider the welfare of their animals to be a top priority.
 However, when a citizen believes that livestock is being subjected to cruelty, that citizen can contact local law enforcement or file a complaint with the Tennessee Department of Agriculture through this website.

-Once a livestock cruelty complaint is received by the Tennessee Department of Agriculture, it is inspected by TDA for whether conditions support a reasonable belief that the livestock is suffering from animal cruelty.
-If TDA finds that the animal’s conditions suggest cruelty, TDA works with local authorities to process criminal investigation of the matter.
+Once a livestock cruelty complaint is received by the Tennessee Department of Agriculture, it is forwarded to a TDA Animal Health Official who will notify law enforcement of the complaint and coordinate an inspection.
+If TDA finds that the animal’s condition suggests cruelty, TDA will work with local authorities to process criminal charges.

 It is important to note that the Tennessee Department of Agriculture conducts welfare examinations only in livestock cases.
 The guidance provided on this website only applies to cattle, horses, swine, sheep, goats, poultry and other livestock.
 If your concern involves a dog, cat or companion animal, you must contact local authorities.